Contributed by Cheri Youmans

 "Rae tay tay" is another common phrase, which showcases the informal nature of the language, meaning “blah, blah, blah”.
 One can guess this is used often by teenagers there.
 Used frequently by teenagers and others of any age feeling amorous "Mi lub yu kyaan done" translates to "My love for you cannot end".
 Poetic stuff!

 For those on the opposite end of the lovey dovey spectrum, “Nuh mek mi vex, mon,” in English is “Don’t make me mad!”
 While there is no data on the subject, hopefully the romantic phrase is used more frequently.
 Love does make the world go round in any language, particularly the magical, multicultural diction of Jamaican Patois.

 So, if and when visiting Jamaica, try to get a greater understanding of it's history of how this unique language or type of talk came to be and how it is still used today.

-Get the larger list of Jamaican sayings & phrases here
+Want more?
+Get the extended list of Jamaican sayings & phrases here.

 Make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!